ibm-cloud-docs/vfsa/getting-started.md

    You can have up to four disks per vFSA.
 "Disk size" with a RAID configuration is the usable disk size, as RAID configurations for every type of RAID other than RAID0 will change the amount of storage available.
    {: note}

-   Reserve more than the default disk setting if you plan to run network diagnostics that generate detailed logs.
-   {: tip}

 1. All of the settings in the **Network interface** section should be preselected and are not modifiable.
 The vFSA supports only redundant public and private interfaces with a port speed that matches the **Version** specified earlier in the order form.
 "Private only" network interfaces are not supported.
 1. Review your selections, check that you read the Third-Party Service Agreements, then click **Create**.
 The order is verified automatically.